jbosstm/quickstart/rts/at/simple/README.md

 USAGE
 -----
-Prior to running the example make sure that the [RESTAT coordinator is deployed](../README.md#usage).
+Prior to running the example make sure that the [REST-AT coordinator is deployed](../README.md#usage).

     mvn clean compile exec:java